Right-handed pitcher Shivaun Landeros will join the University of Central Arkansas softball team after transferring from Appalachian State University.

 “She brings two years of Division I experience to our team, and already has 20 wins and four saves in her career,” said UCA coach David Kuhn.
 “We’re looking for her to immediately help our team on the mound.”

-Aquakids set records at Fayetteville
+Aquakids set records

 Thirty-one members of the Hendrix Aquakids broke records and combined for 40 long course state competition times at the Summer Invite Meet in Fayetteville last weekend.